SYMBOLS OF THE COLEGIO

-The Colegio’s seal bears the Cross, the symbol of Christianity and of the Crusades.
-Tradition says that Don Juan Geronimo Guerrero, one of the founding fathers of Letran, was a Knight of Malta.
-This group traces its origins to the Crusades, under the banner, "Knights of the Order of Saint John of Jerusalem," who transferred to Malta in 1530, and allowed to stay on the condition that they swear allegiance to the Emperor Charles V of Spain.
-Since then, the Knights of Malta have earned a place of honor within the Church by their pious works.
-The Letran Cross represents our creed and commitment, our crusade and championing of the Christian faith.
+The Colegio’s seal features the Cross, a central symbol of Christianity and the Crusades.
+Don Juan Geronimo Guerrero, a founding figure of Letran, is believed to have been a Knight of Malta, a group that traces its roots to the Crusades as the "Knights of the Order of Saint John of Jerusalem."
+They moved to Malta in 1530 under the condition of swearing allegiance to Emperor Charles V of Spain.
+Over time, the Knights of Malta became esteemed within the Church for their pious works.
+The Letran Cross on the seal reflects the Colegio's commitment to the Christian faith, symbolizing its mission to uphold and champion these values.

 At the top center of the shield is the knight, the title and the name of all members of the Letran community most especially the students must be known.
 At the left side of the figure is the spear and at the right side is the torch, symbolizing truth and courage every Knight must have in pursuit of quality integral formation.
 The shield itself contains the Dominican’s cross colored black and white, signifying that Letran is a Dominican institution.
 At the center is the Letran seal of a silver cross on a blue and red field enriched by the green wreath laurel.
 On it, hangs the Colegio’s motto, summarizing the core values of love of God, country, and Letran.